tslocum/TinyIB/README.md

 Features
 ------------
- - GIF, JPG, PNG, SWF and WebA/WebM upload.
+ - GIF, JPG, PNG, SWF and WebM upload.
  - YouTube, Vimeo and SoundCloud embedding.
  - CAPTCHA  (A simple implementation is included, reCAPTCHA is also supported)
  - Reference links >>###